Psychology

 I want to work as a psychotherapist.
 Will I be able to do that once I complete a master's degree in clinical psychology?

-It is likely that you will be able to provide psychotherapy services after graduation, but you should note that master's-level clinical psychology graduates are not eligible for a psychology license in Ohio at present (such licensure is possible, however, in certain states outside of Ohio).
+It is likely that you will be able to provide psychotherapy services after graduation.
+However, you should note that master's-level clinical psychology graduates are not eligible for a psychology license in Ohio at present (such licensure is possible, however, in certain states outside of Ohio).
 As such, graduates wanting to provide psychotherapy and/or assessment services in Ohio must work under the supervision of a licensed professional (typically, a licensed psychologist).
 Similarly, graduates of Clinical Psychology master's programs are not eligible for licensure as Counselors in the state of Ohio; only graduates of counseling programs are eligible for such licensure.
-If you are interested in a career as a counselor, consider investigating those programs available via Cleveland State University's College of Education and Public Affairs.
+If you are interested in a career as a counselor, consider investigating those programs available via Cleveland State University's Levin College of Education and Public Affairs.

 If I choose the practitioner track of CSU's Clinical Psychology program, does that mean that I should not apply to doctoral programs after I graduate?

 Not at all.
 However, research experience (via the thesis and/or other means) can be very important in terms of potential acceptance into doctoral programs.
 In particular, a completed thesis is highly valued by most traditional Ph.D. programs in clinical and counseling psychology.
 Extensive research experience may be less of a necessity if you plan to apply for a Psy.D.
 (Doctor of Psychology) program in clinical or counseling psychology (a number of our graduates--both from the thesis and practitioner tracks-- have been accepted into Psy.D. programs).
 A Psy.D. program, unlike a Ph.D. program, provides relative emphases on clinical v. research training.
-Please feel free to contact us if you have questions concerning the main differences in Ph.D. and Psy.D. degrees/programs.

 Will I be able to transfer credits from the Master's program to a doctoral program?